 New E. Rivers families must opt-in to all email blasts.
 Encourage everyone you meet to do so.
 The PTA Executives and Administration need to approve email blasts and they should be used sparingly.

 2. The Lion’s Roar Sunday Newsletter and Wednesday Mid-Week Email should be your primary source for distributing information.
 Send in photo submissions, good news stories, notes about teachers, save the dates for upcoming events and articles submitted for your upcoming events.
 After your events, follow-up with photos and thank yous to volunteers and vendors.
 Also, encourage new friends, classmates, neighbors to read the Lion’s Roar weekly.
 We need to encourage our families to utilize every facet of the Lion’s Roar; from submissions to readership.
 The more interesting articles, letters and photos, the higher our click rate!

-3. https://www.atlantapublicschools.us/rivers houses static information regarding school curriculum, contact information, calendars, bus routes, etc. The EREF, the Local School Council, the PTA, and various teachers have specific pages they manage on the website.
+3. https://www.atlantapublicschools.us/rivers houses static information regarding school curriculum, contact information, calendars, bus routes, etc. The EREF, the GO Team, the PTA, and various teachers have specific pages they manage on the website.
 Some pages and links come and go through the season (ex.
 Lion’s Pride and its donate button).
 The home page of https://www.atlantapublicschools.us/rivers is flexible in a rolling web-log.
 The homepage currently reiterates e-blasts and Lion’s Roar newsletter placements.

 4. Social Media.
 Facebook, Instagram, and Twitter allow us to post public reminders and redundancies (Lion’s Roar or emergency Blasts).
 Social media is a wonderful way to share casual news or photos on an immediate basis apart from sending and e-mail blast.
 (Example: The 5th Grade Car Wash is this Morning!)